gallaure/outbound/getting-started.md

 The API you will be creating in this step is a GraphQL API using AWS AppSync (a managed GraphQL service) backed by Amazon DynamoDB (a NoSQL database).

 The app we will be building will be a Notes app that will allow users to create, delete, and list notes.
-This example will give you a good idea how to build many popular types of CRUD+L (create, update, delete, list) applications.
+This example will give you a good idea how to build many popular types of CRUD+L (create, read, update, delete, list) applications.

 ## 1. Create a GraphQL API and database